socram8888/SolarFurnace/README.md

 Installation
 ------------

-To install the plugin on your Bukkit server, you may either [download the pre-built version], or compile it yourself.
+To install the plugin on your Bukkit server, you may either [Download 1.9.x version], or compile it yourself.
+Here are some [other builds]
 To compile it yourself, you need [Oracle Java Development Kit] v1.6 or newer, [Maven 2], and Git.
 When you have all of them downloaded and installed, you have to grab the source code using GIT and compile it:

 	git clone http://github.com/socram8888/SolarFurnace